alphauslabs/tmpdocs/docs/trueunblended.md

   ![Default](./assets/trueunblended-00.png)
 </figure>

-However, from a client's perspective, there are cases, depending on how the [billing group](#) is configured,
+However, from a client's perspective, there are cases, depending on how the [billing group](https://alphauslabs.github.io/docs/concepts/#billing-group) is configured, where knowing the real costs is required.
+Real costs here simply means the true costs accrued by a member account or a billing group with only its own RI/SP discounts applied.
+Therefore, external discounts need to be reverted.

 <figure markdown>
   ![Point #1](./assets/trueunblended-01.png)